Main

 St. Germain died shortly before May 8, 1786 after "a fall from the top of a tree in the Cypress Swamp" about 15 miles above the Fort of Natches, apparently trying to get wood for the sawmill that he had purchased part of from John Burnet just the year before.
 The King's Surgeon, Don Louis Faure, on being informed of the accident, found him in the house of John Burnet "already dead half an hour before his arrival … body cold and wanting one leg" [McBee, pp. 33-4].

-On Dec 17, 1788 the widow of Richard Goodwin, "Phoebe Goodwin", sold to Henry Manadue 600 arpents on Cypress Swamp, bordered by lands of St. Germain and Jean Baptiste Lapuente, 3 leagues [about 12 miles] from the Fort of Natchez, "on which are erected a saw-mill and other buildings, for $1100, in hand paid" Phoebe Goodwin signed with an "X" [McBee, Book B, p.
+On Dec 17, 1788 the widow of Richard Goodwin, "Phoebe Goodwin", sold to a Henry Manadue 600 arpents on Cypress Swamp, bordered by lands of St. Germain and Jean Baptiste Lapuente, 3 leagues [about 12 miles] from the Fort of Natchez, "on which are erected a saw-mill and other buildings, for $1100, in hand paid".
+Phoebe Goodwin signed with an "X" [McBee, Book B, p.
 60].
 On Oct 5, 1793, Henry Manadue died.
 His will was witnessed by, among others, a "P. Marshall" [McBee, p.
 87].

 Another property that St. Germain owned was a mile or so south of the Fort of Natchez.
 It became known as Richmond, and later as the Marshall Plantation.
 The original section was a "frame house on a raised basement foundation" dating back to about 1784.
 By 1810, it was remodelled in the Federal Style and another addition constructed by the Marshall family in 1840 [Mississippi Preservation website].